 Air Conditioning Systems

-In houses and rooms with no windows, air-conditioning systems are used to regulate and circulate fresh air.
-Wisconsin Department of Health identifies carbon dioxide levels as a a good means of checking air conditioning functionality.
+Many homeowners use air-conditioning systems to regulate and circulate fresh, cool air.
+The Wisconsin Department of Health identifies carbon dioxide levels as a a good measure of air conditioning functionality.
 In an air-conditioned room within the home, carbon dioxide levels above 1,000 parts per million may indicate a problem with the system.
-In order to ensure this is not a problem within your home that affects your family's health, ask a contractor to measure carbon dioxide levels.
+If the carbon dioxide levels are elevated, the air conditioning system might need repair or replacement to function optimally and to prevent harm or danger to people in the home.